 From “Bennifer” to Taylor and Burton, 14 Famous Couples Who Gave Love a Second Chance

 Jennifer Lopez and Ben Affleck at the 'Gigli' Los Angeles Premiere in 2003.
-The pair broke up the following year, but have recently appeared to rekindle their romance.
+The pair broke up the following year, but recently rekindled their romance.
 Photo: Amy Graves / Contributor via Getty Images

 Elizabeth Taylor and Richard Burton